-From 1 July 2017, more individuals will be able to claim a tax deduction for their personal contributions which can be a great tax incentive if they are considering topping up their super.
+From 1 July 2017, more individuals (this may include you) will be able to claim a tax deduction for their personal contributions which can be a great tax incentive if they are considering topping up their super.
 If you have a salary sacrifice arrangement in place you may wish to review this as it may no longer be your most effective strategy for contributing to your super.

-New Low Income Super Tax Offset (LISTO) contribution
+New low income super tax offset (LISTO) contribution

 Eligible individuals with an annual adjusted taxable income of \$37,000 p.a. or less will receive a boost to their super with a LISTO contribution from the Government.
 If you are eligible, the LISTO contribution will be equal to 15% of your total concessional contributions for an income year, capped at \$500.
-The LISTO replaced the low income super contribution (LISC) that ceased on 30 June 2017.
+The LISTO replaces the current low income super contribution (LISC) that ceases on 30 June 2017.